-Are you looking to join the Aktion Water Parks family and help guests to experience wake boarding, water skiing, inflatable Aqua Park and ride in a world class Nautique boat?
+Are you looking to join the Aktion Water Parks family and help guests to experience wakeboarding, water skiing, inflatable Aqua Park, and ride in a world-class Nautique boat?
 We have a fun, Summer Seasonal position for you!
 We encourage college students to join our team as we can work around your class schedule.
 The right candidate will be responsible for operating the cableway and instructing the guests on the proper way of riding while maintaining safety during their ride.
-We offer 20-30 hour per week, $8.50/hour, work hours will be between 9:30am - 8:30pm.
+We offer 20-30 hours per week, $11.50/hour, work hours will be between 9:30 am - 8:30 pm.
 Must be available at least one day during the weekend as well as Monday - Friday.

 Duties and responsibilities while working as operator/instructor.

-Apply first aid to injured party when needed.
+Apply first aid to the injured party when needed.

 Walter C. Meloon created the Florida Variety Boat Company in 1925.
 During the early days, the company built a variety of craft ranging from powerboats to race boats and even sailboats.

 By 1936, the primary focus of the company was the construction of powerboats.
 After hearing a radio advertisement explaining “the correct heel for your shoe,” W.C. thought, why not “the correct craft for you?”
 Thus the company name was changed to Correct Craft.
 Despite the Great Depression, the company continued to grow.

 During the Second World War, the company’s reputation garnered the attention of the United States government, which desperately needed storm boats to support the war effort.
 Feeling a strong sense of patriotism, the Meloon family answered the nation’s call during its time of crisis.
 In 1942 the company opened a second plant in Titusville, Florida to manufacture boats through government contracts for the war effort.